 Am I adding clarity, or just adding noise?

 This is where practice meets the real world.
-Yoga teaches us to notice sensation and emotion without letting them hijack us.
-Then we can choose actions that are intentional and effective, whether that’s reaching out to help a neighbor, supporting a cause in tangible ways, or sometimes, simply not reacting in a way that feeds the fire.
+Yoga teaches us to notice sensation and emotion without getting hijacked by them.
+Then we can choose actions that are intentional and effective, whether that’s reaching out to help someone in our community, supporting a cause in tangible ways, or sometimes, simply not reacting in a way that feeds the fire.

 In other words, when the building’s on fire, maybe the most skillful thing isn’t yelling “It’s burning!” louder than everyone else.
 Maybe it’s quietly picking up a bucket.

 This isn’t about disengagement — it’s about meaningful engagement.
-Our practice gives us the tools to meet the world’s challenges without losing our grounding, our compassion, or our discernment.
-And in times like these, that’s one of the greatest gifts we can offer.
+Our practice gives us the tools to meet challenges without losing our grounding, our compassion, or our discernment.